 Choosing the Teaware

-To begin, it is important to use the correct teaware for the brewing process.
+To begin, tea enthusiasts know the importance of using the correct teaware for the brewing process, as their preferences often include specific brewing equipment.
 There needs to be a lot of room in the pot for the leaves to naturally expand during the brewing process.
 A fine filter is also necessary to keep sediment out of the final pour.

 Japanese teapots, which are called kyusu, are specifically designed to allow for better leaf unfolding.
 There is a specific teapot that can make your sencha tea taste better because of the clay used.